moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 Basic Concepts
 --------------

-The fundamental idea of MTC is that complex motion planning problems can be composed into a set of simpler sub-problems.
+The fundamental idea of MTC is that complex motion planning problems can be composed into a set of simpler subproblems.
 The top-level planning problem is specified as a **Task** while all subproblems are specified by **Stages**.
 Stages can be arranged in any arbitrary order and hierarchy only limited by the individual stages types.
 The order in which stages can be arranged is restricted by the direction in which results are passed.